 Araphid - Valves elongated and narrow with capitate to subcapitate apices.
 In most specimens, the central area is unilaterally expanded and hyaline.
 The central area may extend almost to the opposite margin, or it may be restricted to one side of the transapical axis.
 A very narrow to non-existent axial area separates parallel, opposite striae.
 Each pole has one rimoportula near the apical margin, often resolvable.

 Araphid - Valves are narrow and lanceolate, with attenuated, capitate apicies.
 The axial area is lanceolate and a fascia may be present or absent.
 Striae are more narrow than costae and extend midway onto the valve mantle.

 Araphid - Frustules are linear with rostrate to subcapitate apices.
 The central margin of valves is expanded to one side.
 The striae are broadly spaced, that is, costae are wide.
 The striae are interrupted by an expanded central area usually extending to one, or less commonly, to both sides of the valve.
-The striae are parallel, to slightly radiate near the valve ends.
 In some specimens, the striae continue through the central area.
-One rimoportula is present on each valve, positioned near the valve terminus.
-The rimoportula is oriented parallel, or slightly tilted, with respect to the transapical axis.
+A single rimoportula is present near the valve apex.

 Araphid - Valves are cruciform and up to 20 µm long.
 Striae number 34 10 µm at the center to 40 10 µm at the ends.